 But how can you get way more good reviews than bad reviews?

 The key is to always encourage every ultra-happy customer to write a review.
 (Pretty simple, right?)

 Just one problem: How do you know which customers are the ultra-happy ones?

 Don’t worry.
 We have you covered.
-The Rising Star Reviews app lets you send every customer an email asking them to rate you.
+The Rising Star Reviews Yelp review management tool lets you send every customer an email asking them to rate you.
 Then the app sends only the ultra-happy customers to Yelp to write a review.

 What do we do with customers who give you less-than-fantastic ratings?
 Again we have you covered.
 The app asks them to give private feedback about how you could have earned their 5-star review.
 You learn from the feedback so you can earn even more 5-star reviews in the future…all legitimately.

 End result: Lots of legitimate 5-star reviews from real customers.
 No need to buy Yelp reviews.
 No tomthuggery required.

 Snitch on Rival Thugs: Get Yelp to Do Your Dirty Work for You